M24M27/DipRep/README.md

 # DipRep
+DipRep: Dip the tip of your finger in your slick rep!
 A comprehensive shell script, DipRep, that automates the process of cloning a GitHub repository.
 The script checks for and installs required dependencies, authenticates the GitHub CLI, retrieves the user's repositories, and clones the selected repository into a specified or newly created directory.
 # DipRep: GitHub Repository Clone Automation

 ## Description